OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 *   Wireless Location Services:

-    Verizon apps that use location-based information provide user controls around the use of the location features.
+    Verizon apps that use location information provide users with choices about controls around the use of this information.
     Read more

 *   FiOS TV Services: